-COURSE DESCRIPTION: Biology C2006/F2402 is the second term of a one
+COURSE DESCRIPTION: Biology UN2006/UN2402 is the second term of a one

 year introductory course for science majors, premedical students and

 developmental biology and physiology.
 Students in this course should have

-completed Bio C2005/F2401, or the equivalent, with a grade of C- or better.
+completed Bio UN2005/UN2401, or the equivalent, with a grade of C- or better.

 Morning lectures: 10:10 - 11:25 am, Tuesdays & Thursdays, 417 IAB

-Evening lectures: 5:40 - 6:55 pm, Tuesdays & Thursdays, 309 Havemeyer.
+Evening lectures: 4:10 - 5:25 pm, Tuesdays & Thursdays, 309 Havemeyer.

 EXAMS: There will be three midterm exams and a final.
 The lowest midterm grade will be dropped.
-The exams for both classes are given at the same time, in the late afternoon (4:10) or evening (probably 6:10 or later).
+The midterms for both classes are given at the same time, in the late afternoon (4:10) or evening (probably 6:10 or later).
 Exact times will depend on room limitations, and will be published as soon as possible.
-Students with conflicting classes may take the exams at 7:30.
-If you have a time conflict with both exam times, please email Paige Thompson <firstname.lastname@example.org as soon as possible.
+Students with conflicting classes may take the exams at the 'other' time.
+If you have a time conflict with both exam times, please email Amanda, firstname.lastname@example.org as soon as possible.
 Exam days are listed on the home page and the schedule; be sure to check them before making travel plans.

-COURSE WEB SITE: The Course web site is on NewCourseworks.
+COURSE WEB SITE: The Course web site is on Courseworks.
 You can also reach it from http://www.columbia.edu/cu/biology/courses/c2006/.

 HOW TO CONTACT THE INSTRUCTOR:

 Tues & Thurs.
 2-3 or by appt., in 744D or 744E in Mudd.
 (Or after class.)
 Email or call to make an appointment.

 BOOKS: All books should be on reserve in the Science Library in the Northwest Corner Building.
 Details on readings are posted on course website.
 Note that many students feel that it is NOT necessary to purchase anything but the Learner's Manual, aka, the problem book (#4).
 The texts are the same as last term, but the Learner's Manual is different.